Kash Patel: Inside the Israel-Hamas Conflict and Politicization of National Security

 And so how exactly does it win?

-Well, when you remove the Iranian proxy force from a d a terrorist designation list, they're no longer subject to sanctions that we put on them and the community, the global community puts on them.
+Well, when you remove the Iranian proxy force from a terrorist designation list, they're no longer subject to sanctions that we put on them and the community, the global community puts on them.

-Banking, monet moving money, moving supplies, getting goods in and out through them, and also their leadership structure is no longer sanctioned.
+Banking, moving money, moving supplies, getting goods in and out through them.

-So they have open means to transportation and goods and services, and that's how you grow a terrorist organization.
+So they have open means to transportation and goods and services.

 But unfortunately, the thing they keep coming back to is what did President Trump do?

-We're gonna do the opposite.
+We're going to do the opposite.

 And that is extremely dangerous for American national security.

-And I honestly unfortunately keep being proven right with the actions of this administration.
+And I honestly, unfortunately, keep being proven right with the actions of this administration.

-Um I can understand if they have a substantive reason to go a different way, but they haven't voiced that, and that's not what the American people voted for.
+I can understand if they have a substantive reason to go a different way, but they haven't voiced that, and that's not what the American people voted for.

 Okay, well, you know, another sort of let's talk about terrorism a little more, right?